AndrewJBateman/angular-tailwind-unsplash/README.md

 ## :cool: Features

-* The Github API does not require an API key
 * Lazy-loading of about and contact pages
-* Tailwind build for production css purge results in a very small styles bundle (xxxkB latest)
+* Tailwind build for production css purge results in a very small styles bundle (about 7kB)

 ## :clipboard: Status & To-Do List

-* Status: Working
+* Status: Working.
+Converted to PWA
-* To-Do: add pwa, tests, publish
+* To-Do: tests, publish

 ## :clap: Inspiration